 College & university roles and committees

-I am a member of Pembroke's Governing Body and the Academic Committee.
-During the academic year 2015/16 I also hold the role of Library and Archive Fellow.
+I am a member of Pembroke's Governing Body and the Library Steering Committee.
+In the past I have served on the Academic Committee and I was the Library and Archive Fellow.

 I started my career in physics doing a diploma thesis in phenomenology, looking into novel way of detecting relict neutrinos from the big bang, or solar and accelerator neutrinos.
 After this more theoretical start at the RWTH-Aachen, I switched to experimental physics and did my Ph.D. and first post-doc at the L3 experiment at the LEP collider at CERN.
 I searched for new particles (but didn't find any) and made precision measurements of the W-boson mass.